ece362-purdue/f2022-public-labs/lab-12/lab12.md

-# Lab 12: I2C, Reading Datasheets (Non-mandatory, counts as extra credit)
+# Lab 12: I2C, Reading Datasheets (Non-mandatory, counts as 50 points extra credit)

 ## NOTE: Finished, but not what I wanted it to be.
 I can't tell if I'm having issues with my micro, my MCP is broken, or if I'm just dumb?
 Either way, this lab was intended to make you scan the keypad with the MCP chip.
 Instead, you'll be turning on an LED.
 To make up for the lost content, I'm not inserting in a wiring schematic.
 This should be pretty easy to figure out.